-SP7 (1) Land off Old Coachman's Lane (permanent, 3 pitch site) SP7 (2) Land adjacent to Bryncethin Depot (permanent, 3 pitch site)
+SP7 (1) Land off Old Coachman's Lane (permanent, 3 pitch site)

-LDP SOBJ: 2

-Objectives OBJ: 2c

-Future Wales Strategic Polices for Regional Planning

-PPW Living in a Place, Active and Social Places, Gypsies and Travellers

-WBFG Act A more equal Wales

-LWBP Support communities in Bridgend County to be safe and cohesive

-Reduce social and economic inequalities

-Key Housing (Wales) Act 2014

-Evidence Welsh Government Circular 005/2018 - Planning for Gypsy,

-Traveller and Showpeople Sites
+LDP SOBJ: 2 Objectives OBJ: 2c Future Wales Strategic Polices for Regional Planning PPW Living in a Place, Active and Social Places, Gypsies and Travellers WBFG Act A more equal Wales LWBP Support communities in Bridgend County to be safe and cohesive Reduce social and economic inequalities Vov · Key Evidence Housing (Wales) Act 2014 Welsh Government Circular 005/2018 - Planning for Gypsy, Traveller and Showpeople Sites Bridgend Gypsy and Traveller Accommodation Assessment 2020 Gypsy and Traveller Site Selection Background Paper

-- 5.3.48 In addition to the permanent sites identified by SP7, it is equally important for the LDP to incorporate a detailed criteria based policy in order to meet any future or unexpected need.
-Hence, COM8 outlines criteria to assess any Gypsy, Traveller or Showperson site proposals that may arise over LDP Plan period, providing a fair, reasonable, realistic and effective means of determining planning applications to enable delivery of appropriate sites. - 5.3.49 COM8 will be applicable to proposals submitted to meet the need identified in the GTAA (2020) plus any additional need that may arise throughout the plan period.
+- 5.3.49 In addition to the permanent site identified by SP7, it is equally important for the LDP to incorporate a detailed criteria based policy in order to meet any future or unexpected need.
+Hence, COM8 outlines criteria to assess any Gypsy, Traveller or Showperson site proposals that may arise over LDP Plan period, providing a fair, reasonable, realistic and effective means of determining planning applications to enable delivery of appropriate sites. - 5.3.50 COM8 will be applicable to proposals submitted to meet the need identified in the GTAA (2020) plus any additional need that may arise throughout the plan period.
 Sites proposals must be in accordance with advice in Welsh Government Circular 005/2018: Planning for Gypsy, Traveller and Showpeople Sites, which will be a material consideration as appropriate in the determination of any planning applications.
 In addition, sites being developed by a public body, such as a Local Authority, should be designed in accordance with the Welsh Government Guidance: Designing Gypsy and Traveller Sites.